 As part of the assessment process, environmental assessments will be made publicly available with opportunities for public comment.

-- The Comprehensive Environmental Evaluation (CEE) will be released for public comment in Australia and internationally, and also presented to the Antarctic Treaty nations in 2021.
+- The Comprehensive Environmental Evaluation (CEE) will be released for public comment in Australia and internationally, and also presented to the Antarctic Treaty nations.

 - The first opportunity for public comment was through the EPBC Act Referral process from January 29 until February 26 2020.

 Environmental assessment timeline

 The Department of Agriculture, Water and the Environment’s Environmental Approvals Division (EAD) has decided the proposal is a ‘controlled action’ which means it requires further assessment and approvals before it can proceed.
 EAD has advised that the project will be assessed under an accredited process, and that a Comprehensive Environmental Evaluation will meet the requirements of both the EPBC Act and the Antarctic Treaty (Environment Protection) Act (1980) (ATEP Act).

 A draft Comprehensive Environmental Evaluation (CEE) is currently being prepared.
 This will be released for public comment.

 The Project’s EPBC Act Referral was available for public comment.